Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

 Creates a conversation thread and the first message.
 Use this endpoint to create a conversation with a user, or an internal moderator discussion.

-If `to` is not specified, is an empty string, or names a user who is a moderator of the subreddit, the conversation will be a moderator discussion.
+If `to` is not specified, is an empty string, or names a user who is a moderator of the subreddit specified by the `srName` parameter, the conversation will be a moderator discussion.

-Returned object fields:
+Returned object is the same as that of :ref:`GET /api/mod/conversations/{convo_id36} <modmail-conversation-get>`.
+E.g.:

-* `conversation` (object): The newly created conversation object.
+- `conversation` (object): The newly created conversation object.
-* `messages` (object): Mapping of a message ID36 to the newly created message.
+- `messages` (object): Mapping of a message ID36 to the newly created message.
-* `modActions` (object): Always empty.
+- `modActions` (object): Always empty.
+- `user` (...): Will be empty if an internal mod conversation.
+- `participantSubreddit` (...): Will be empty if an internal mod conversation.

 .. csv-table:: Form Data / URL Params
    :header: "Field","Type (hint)","Description"